-When dieting, your main goal should be to learn new, healthy ways of eating and make them a part of your daily routine.
+Your main goal should be to learn new, healthy ways of eating and make them part of your daily routine.

 Many people find it hard to change their eating habits and behaviors.
 You may have practiced some habits for so long that you may not even know they are unhealthy, or you do them without thinking.
 You need to be motivated to make lifestyle changes.
 Make the behavior change part of your life over the long term.
 Know that it takes time to make and keep a change in your lifestyle.

-Learn ways to manage stress, rather than snacking.
+Learn ways to manage stress other than snacking.
 Examples may be meditation, yoga, or exercise.
-If you are depressed or stressed a lot, talk to your health care provider.
+If you are depressed or stressed a lot, talk to your provider.